TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo ufw allow 8883
 sudo ufw allow 8081
 ```
 - Note: If you’re using Amazon EC2 or a similar platform, ensure that inbound traffic for TCP 8883 is open.
 This port is required for secure MQTT communication between the IoT server and users’ IoT devices.
-Additionally, make sure the HTTPS port is open for web access.
 - Enable the firewall
 ```
 sudo ufw enable